andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 * Map the corresponding _LibraryUser_ to the JWT token user data but map locally stored roles of the _LibraryUser_ to Spring Security authorities.

-In this workshop we will use the first approach and read the authorization data from the _groups_ claim inside the JWT token.
+In this workshop we will use the first approach and...

+ * ...read the authorization data from the _groups_ claim inside the JWT token
+ * ...map to our local _LibraryUser_ by reusing the _LibraryUserDetailsService_ to search for a user having the same email as the _email_ claim inside the JWT token

 To achieve this please go ahead and create a new class _LibraryUserJwtAuthenticationConverter_ in package _com.example.library.server.security_ with the following contents: